Determining Your Eligibility

 - Family assets, excluding the primary residence

-Any aid received from outside sources such as private scholarships, grant awards and alternative loans will affect your financial need as these are also consider resources in determining your aid eligibility.
+Any aid received from outside sources such as private scholarships, grant awards, and alternative loans will affect your financial need as these are also considered resources in determining your aid eligibility.

 Financial aid eligibility is based on your resources and those of your parents, if you are a dependent student.
 If you are independent, your eligibility is based on your (and your spouse's, if applicable) resources alone.
 You are considered an independent student only if you can answer "yes" to any of the following criteria: